 UCLA, part of the University of California system in California (University of California, Los Angeles) is one of Los Angeles’ more well known colleges.
 The “bruins” campus is located just east of the 405 freeway between Sunset & Wilshire Blvd’s.
 The campus is nestled in between the Bel Air mansions and the bustling Westwood village.

 Highlights include garden paths, and the neat Spanish/Moorish styled tile work.
 The Fowler Museum of Art is also located on campus.
 Did you know there are a series of tunnels under this campus?
-An article from the Daily Bruin here: www.dailybruin.com/2013/01/18/a-tour-of-uclas-underground-tunnel-system
+A well kept secret unless you are in the know.

-This is a very pristine & well kept historical campus.
+The campus is historical and kept in pristine conditions.
 Along with overall high standards of education (including a coveted film program) – the University also boasts a top medical center.
 One of the more picturesque campuses in Los Angeles.
 More information: www.ucla.edu

 USC (University of Southern California) is probably the most expensive school in California to attend if you are not on scholarship.
 It is a private leading research university with its main Park Campus located just across from the Exposition Park and the LA Coliseum.
 USC is one of the oldest universities on the West Coast, having been established in 1880.
 It is not as picturesque as say UCLA, which is a newer school; many of the buildings on USC’s campus are new and more modern looking.